 It is the largest castle complex in the world where the Bohemian jewels are hidden inside a secret room.
 You can spend an entire day here.
 Dating back to the 9th century, the entire castle complex has several churches, palaces, museums, gardens, halls, towers and other monuments spread over 70,000 sq metres of space.

-The Church of Virgin Mary was the first to be built here, followed by the Basilica of Saint George and Basilica of St Vitus a century later.
+The Church of the Virgin Mary was the first to be built here, followed by the Basilica of Saint George and Basilica of St Vitus a century later.
 The towering St Vitus Cathedral built in the Gothic style dominates the entire castle complex with its magnificent architecture.
 This is one of the best places to visit in Prague according to me, if you have just 48 hours in Prague.

 The 700 year young New Town